aerogear/aerogear-unifiedpush-server/website/docs/configuring_variants.md

 ##### Certificate Signing Request
  First you need to submit a request for a new digital certificate, which is based on a public/private key.
 The Certificate itself is acting as the public key, and when you request it, a private key is added to your **KeyChain** tool.
-The Cerficate will be used later on, to request an SSL certificate for the Apple Push Network service, which will allow the _AeroGear Push Server_ to send notification messages to it.
+The Certificate will be used later on, to request an SSL certificate for the Apple Push Network service, which will allow the _AeroGear Push Server_ to send notification messages to it.
 Now the actual CSR (Certificate Signing Request) is done using **KeyChain Access** found in the **Applications > Utilities** folder on your Mac.
 Once opened, in the **KeyChain Access** menu, choose **Certificate Assistant > Request a Certificate** from a **Certificate Authority**: